 Written by Marina French, PLA

 We design the garden, then a contractor — and sometimes the homeowner — buys and installs the plants.
-This is part one of a three-part series by restoration designer and landscape architect Marina French describing why plant costs vary, why store prices vary, and finally, our favorite quality plants that won’t break the bank.
+This is part one of a three-part series by restoration designer and landscape architect Marina French describing why plant costs and store prices vary, and finally, our favorite quality plants that won’t break the bank.

 What determines how much a plant costs?